 ingredients for beer cheese dip

-The best beer for beer cheese is a lager or ale.
+The best beer for beer cheese is a lager or ale, depending on the flavor profile you’re going for.

 1. Heat a medium saucepan over medium heat.
 Add the butter.